University of Miami logo

 Is University of Miami the right fit for me?

 Whether University of Miami is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (19% admit rate), cost ($53,112/year out-of-state), campus culture in Coral Gables, and available programs.
+Key factors to consider: admissions selectivity (19% admit rate), avg net price ($37,244/year after aid), campus culture in Coral Gables, and available programs.
 Use CollegeCove's compare tool to weigh University of Miami against similar schools side-by-side.

 Ready to apply?